jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 ```

-Now we can make the components, three of them to be precise.
-“AddTodo” contains the form.
-“TodoList” contains the list of tasks.
-“Footer” contains a filter, that allows switching between tasks according to there state.
-Create these files into the “components” folder:
+Now we can make the components, three of them to be precise. `AddTodo` contains the form. `TodoList` contains the list of tasks. `Footer` contains a filter, that allows switching between tasks according to there state.
+Create these files into the `components` folder:

 ```javascript
 //AddTodo.tsx